 EQIP – Environmental Quality Incentives Program provides cost-share assistance to producers for installing and maintaining conservation practices that enhance soil, water, and related natural resources, while sustaining production of food and fiber.
 With cost-share assistance through EQIP, producers make beneficial, cost effective changes to cropping systems, grazing management systems, waste management systems associated with livestock, and other practices on agricultural land.

 WHIP – Wildlife Habitat Incentives Program is a voluntary program for people who want to develop and improve wildlife habitat primarily on private land.
 Through WHIP, USDA’s Natural Resources Conservation Service provides both technical and cost-share assistance to establish and improve wildlife habitat.
 WHIP agreements between NRCS and the participant, generally last from 5-10 years from the date the agreement is signed.

 AMA – Agricultural Management Assistance provides cost-share assistance to agricultural producers to voluntarily address issues such as water management, water quality, and erosion control by incorporation conservation into their farming operations.
 Producers may construct or improve water management or irrigation structures; plant trees for windbreaks or to improve water quality; and mitigate risk through production diversification or resource conservation practices, including soil erosion control, integrated pest management, or transition to organic farming.

-WRP - Wetlands Resserve Program is a vountary porogram to restore and protect welands on private property.
-It is an oppertunity for landowners to enhance wetlands in exchange for retiring marginal agricultural land.
+WRP – Wetlands Reserve Program is a voluntary program to restore and protect wetlands on private property.
+It is an opportunity for landowners to enhance wetlands in exchange for retiring marginal agricultural land.